Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 2. Check the Women in Technology Chatter Group.
 Did your Teaching Assistant recruitment post make it there?
 Are the merge fields correct in the post?
 Did the Instructor get added as a group member?
 If yes, you just made all of the Chapter Leaders more productive!

 ## 2 - New Class Sessions: Automating with Flow
 The next automation requires querying Contacts to create one or more Campaign Members.
-This is something we cannot do with just the Process Builder capabilities.
+This is something you cannot do with just the Process Builder capabilities.
 This is where Flow comes in.

 ### What you will do
 1. Create a new Flow
 2. Add a Fast Lookup to find Contacts for the Chapter
 3. Add a Loop to iterate through the collection of Contacts
-4. Add an Assignment to map the Contact ID and Campaign ID into a Campaign Member Collection
+4. Add an Assignment to map the Contact ID and Campaign ID into a Campaign Member collection
 5. Add a Fast Create to create Campaign Members from the collection
 6. Activate and test the process

-Lets fire up Flow to start building.
+Fire up Flow to start building.

 ![Create Flow](2.1 - flow in setup.png)

 ### Create Flow and Define Input Variables
 Process Builder will pass in variables to the Flow for Campaign ID (aka Class Session) and Account ID (aka Chapter).
-You create variables in the Resources tab and you can view and edit them in the Explorer tab.
+You will create these variables, and variables needed to pass data between elements in your Flow, in the Resources tab.
+After you create them, you can view and edit them in the Explorer tab.

 Click New Flow and select the Resources tab.